code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-13-spring-kafka-boot-example.md

 {% include figure image_path="/assets/images/logos/spring-logo.jpg" alt="spring logo" %}

 [Spring Boot auto-configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html) attempts to automatically configure your Spring application based on the JAR dependencies that have been added.
-In other words if `Spring-Kafka` is on classpath and you have not manually configured any `Consumer` or `Provider` beans, then Spring Boot will auto-configure them using default values.
+In other words if `spring-kafka` is on the classpath and you have not manually configured any `Consumer` or `Provider` beans, then Spring Boot will auto-configure them using default values.

 In order to demonstrate this behavior we will start from a previous [Spring Kafka tutorial]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html) in which we send/receive messages to/from an Apache Kafka topic using Spring Kafka.
-The original code will be reduced to a bare minimum in order to demonstrate the autoconfiguration.
+The original code will be reduced to a bare minimum in order to demonstrate Spring Boot's autoconfiguration.

 Tools used:
 * Spring Kafka 1.2